stgeo/O1NumHess_QC/doc/doc.md

   * Molecular coordinates as x
   * The `_calcGrad_BDF` function as gradient function g
   * Other parameters needed when function g calls BDF for calculation (O1NH will then pass these parameters back to `_calcGrad_BDF`)
-* It then calls `O1NumHess` to complete the Hessian calculation according to the user's chosen order of finite difference such as `single` or `double`.
-The `core` parameter for the number of cores and the `delta` parameter for molecular perturbation need to be passed separately when calling the specific calculation method (see code)
+* It then calls the corresponding function in `O1NumHess` to complete the Hessian calculation according to the user's chosen order of finite difference such as `single` or `double`.
+The `delta` parameter for molecular perturbation, `core` and `total_cores` parameter for the number of cores to be used need to be passed separately when calling the specific calculation function (see code)
 * O1NH will continuously perturb the molecular coordinates x using `delta`.
 Each perturbation corresponds to one gradient calculation, which is one call to function g.
-When calling function g, the actual number of cores `core` passed to function g may be adjusted according to the situation to achieve maximum computational efficiency
+When calling function g, the actual number of cores `core` passed to function g may be adjusted by O1NH according to the situation to achieve maximum computational efficiency
 * `_calcGrad_BDF` is the gradient function g that calls BDF to calculate gradients.
 It accepts the molecular coordinates x perturbed by O1NH, a counter `index`, and other parameters needed from O1NH (they were provided to O1NH during O1NH initialization), thereby performing gradient calculations
 * `_calcGrad_BDF` will generate the three files `.inp`, `.xyz`, `.sh` required for BDF gradient calculation based on the received parameters and call BDF for execution (the detailed process has been introduced in "Usage").
 Finally, it reads the `.egrad1` file from BDF's output results to obtain the gradient and returns it to O1NH
 * After O1NH receives all the calculated gradients, it calculates the Hessian, and the entire process is complete.